dmitrytavern/website-makeup-feel-design/readme.md

-# Makeup of Didit landing
+# Makeup of Feel Design

 Makeup of a simple website-brochure on the topic of interior design.